-The Governing Board of St John’s Church of England Primary School has fourteen (14) governors, as defined by its Instrument of Government.
-All Governors are volunteers and consist of 8 foundation governors and 6 representative governors.
+The Governing Board of St John’s C.E.
+Primary School has twelve (12) governors, as defined by its Instrument of Government.
+All governors are volunteers and consist of 8 foundation governors and 6 representative governors.

-- 4 are nominees of the Parochial Church Council of St John the Apostle Church, Whetstone
+- 3 are nominees of the Parochial Church Council of St John the Apostle Church, Whetstone;

 - 1 is the incumbent vicar of St John’s Church as ex officio foundation governor

 - 1 nominated by the local authority

 We also have associate members of the Governing Board who serve on one or more Governing Board committee in order to bring their expertise.
 They may also attend Full Governing Board meetings but are not governors.
 They are permitted to vote on the committee of which they are a member but are not permitted to vote at Full Governing Board meetings.